playframework/play-courses/code/exercise_002_product_details/README.md

 <img class="barcode" src="[...]" alt="@ean">
 ```

-As the previous template you should replace the [...] with the good data.
+As with the previous template, you should replace the [...] with the good data.
 However, we are going to see the routing and the controller creation in the next steps (you will need it to complete the template)

 ## Adding a new action to the `ProductController` action

-In this part we will create a new action named `show()` in the `ProductController`.
+In this part, we will create a new action named `show()` in the `ProductController`.
 We will pass to this one a parameter whose value will be the requested product’s EAN code.
-This action we should use our new method findByEan to return the `details.scala.html` with the product wanted.
+For this action, we should use our new method findByEan to return the `details.scala.html` with the product wanted.
 If no product was found we should return a 404 error.

 ## Create a new route for `show` with a parameter

-Next step is to create the associated route to our new `show` action.
+The next step is to create the associated route to our new `show` action.

 | Hint: You should think to add the parameter in the URL |
 | ------------------------------------------------------ |

 ## Add the barcode4j library

-We should add in the build.sbt the library to generate the barcode:
+We should add in build.sbt the library to generate the barcode:

 ```
 "net.sf.barcode4j" % "barcode4j" % "2.1"